Posted On: 2022-02-01

 - Find something you would like to make better.
-Tell how you would improve it.
+Tell us how you would improve it.

 - Using everyone in your group, make a human sculpture to show the other groups something that you see on your hike.

 - Bring back rubbings of three different textures.
-Tell where you got each rubbing from.
+Tell us where you got each rubbing from.

-- Draw a picture using five different colours you see.
+- Draw a picture using five different colors you see.

 - Find something you don't understand and make up a question about it to ask the others.